Slice of Life Micro Fiction in Montsilt

 Fenwick reached over the bar for a hug.
 "I miss my bar but you can't beat this crowd.
 How did the training go today?"

 "The new recruits are real green.
 Most of them know how to shoot but they were farmers 3 weeks ago.
-The hunters with experience are off with Ardelis investigating the mine and Jung is out on a special mission for Lavani.
+The hunters with experience are off with Ardelis checking on Pale Gear and Jung is out on a special mission for Lavani.
 None of us got the details where he was going.
 That leaves me to turn the recruits into Ardelis' Arrows."

 "It's a tall order.
 They say Ardelis' Arrows don't miss."
 Fenwick said with a smile.
 Before Artie had finished with his update there was a tankard of ale and a hot bowl of soup in front of him.
 "You got this son.
 I'm proud of you."

-"Flora, thank you so much" Hanna took the pot of stew, bread, and a bag of nuts from her.
-"We really appreciate your hospitality."
+"Flora, thank you so much."
+Hanna took the pot of stew, bread, and a bag of nuts from her.
+"We really appreciate your hospitality after, after losing our home and..."

-"You hardly have any room here, it's the least we can do."
+Flora put her hand up, "Hanna, with what you and your family endured, it's the least we can do."
 Flora turned to head out the door as Hilda, Airy, Milred and Pip filed in from the back room to get dinner.
-Hilda put her arm around her partner's shoulders.
+Hilda put her arm around Hanna's shoulders.
 "We are blessed.
 Thank you Flora.
 Tell Holmes I'll be at the Tavern first thing in the morning to help out."
 Flora nodded.

 Airy and Milred sat quietly at the table.
-Pip looked at them and then to her parents.
-"When will Airy and Millie get to go home?"
+The youngest, Pip, looked at them and then to her moms.
+"When will Airy's parents get here?"

 Yelsin locked the door on his shop and headed down the street to the grocer.
 You could find dry goods at the grocer such as spices, salt, sugar, some tinned or canned foods, tea, occasionally coffee, and candy.
 Candy was what he needed.
 He had quite a sweet tooth but more importantly he kept his candy jar full for the children running by his shop.
 It was nice to have an excuse to see Freda almost every day too.